COVID-19 at Wimbledon: 3 top-20 men out after positive tests - WHIZ News

 “If you have symptoms or you’re feeling under the weather, it’s your responsibility.
 I think we all travel with home kits; at least I do.
 And then once you’ve tested positive, that’s where it comes in that you just say you have it,” Tomljanovic said.
 “Because you could have lower symptoms and try to play, but that wouldn’t be the right thing to do.”

+Rafael Nadal, a 22-time Grand Slam champion, said after his second-round victory Thursday that he is not doing much other than coming to the tournament site and staying at the house he is renting in the area, “not going out at all anymore.”

 This is not just a tennis issue, of course.
-It’s something people are grappling with in all lines of work: when to test, and whom to tell.
+It’s something people are grappling with in all lines of work: how worried to be, when to test, whom to tell.

 In sports, it’s arisen in Major League Baseball, where some players have been unable to travel for games at the Toronto Blue Jays because of Canada’s rule against allowing entry to unvaccinated foreigners — the same sort of restriction that kept Djokovic, a 35-year-old from Serbia with 20 Grand Slam titles, from participating in tournaments in California and Florida earlier this season and would stop him from going to the U.S. Open, because he says he will not get a shot against COVID-19.
 In the NBA, Brooklyn Nets star Kyrie Irving appeared in only 29 of 82 regular-season games this past season, largely because of his decision not to get vaccinated.